stackup-wallet/stackup-paymaster/README.md

 # stackup-paymaster

-A JSON-RPC client for serving [ERC-4337 paymaster requests](https://docs.stackup.sh/docs/paymaster-api-rpc-methods) based on the Stackup variant `pm` namespace.
+A JSON-RPC client for serving [ERC-4337 verifying paymaster requests](https://docs.stackup.sh/docs/paymaster-api-rpc-methods).

-> **⚠️ This software is still in early development as we migrate to open source our entire paymaster API.
+> **⚠️ This software is still in early development.
 It is not recommended for business critical systems at this point.**

 # Running an instance